-Overview: This morning we will take a cruise along the Bosporus, the narrow stretch of water that connects the Black Sea to the Sea of Marmara.
+Overview: This morning we will take a cruise along the Bosphorus strait, the narrow stretch of water that connects the Black Sea to the Sea of Marmara.
 Along the coast there are many beautiful waterfront houses, most of which were built during the Ottoman period.
-The Bosporus and the Dardanelles form the Turkish Straits, separating Asian Turkey from European Turkey.
-As part of the only sea route between the Black Sea and the Mediterranean, the Straits have been commercially and militarily important for millennia.
+The Bosphorus and the Dardanelles form the Turkish Straits, separating Asian Turkey from European Turkey.
+As part of the only sea route between the Black Sea and the Mediterranean, the Bosphorous straits have been commercially and militarily important for millennia.
 Their significance was one of the main reasons the Romans chose to build their new capital there in 330 AD.
 On this cruise we will view both the European and Asian shores of modern day Istanbul.

 Accommodation: Dosso Dossi hotel or similar

 Overview: This morning we leave Istanbul and we head to the capital of Turkey and visit the Anatolian Civilization Museum.
 On arrival in Ankara you will have some free time to explore the city on our own or join the local guide for a short walk.
 Our local tour guide will give you information regarding restaurant options in the area for dinner tonight.

 Ankara was the headquarters of Kemal Ataturk’s Turkish nationalist movement, who sought to wrest control of Anatolia from the victorious Allies after the First World War.
 After the Turkish War of Independence, Ankara replaced Constantinople as the capital of the new Republic of Turkey.
 The city is divided between old and new sections.
 The old ancient city section features many Byzantine, Roman and Ottoman buildings.

 Accommodation: 2 nights at Holiday Inn Ankara or similar.